Key statutes, regulations and adopted international standards

 - the Guidelines for Personal Information Notices and Consent (draft for comment);

 - the Basic Specification for Collecting Personal Information in Mobile Internet Applications (draft);

-- the Risk-Assessment Specification for Information Security (draft for comment);
+- the Guidelines for Personal Information Security Impact Assessment;

 - the Guidelines for Personal Information Protection within Information Systems for Public and Commercial Services;